 Service and mission opportunities are a great way for students to serve and develop a deeper understanding of how Jesus works in places at home and all around the world.
 These opportunities provide academic, cross-cultural, hands-on experiences to prepare students for service and missions.
 Throughout the year, teams of students, faculty and staff are living out the gospel here in Houston and around the world.
 Local service opportunities are shared through various student organizations, Freshman Year Experience, and local partners intended to deepen relationships with God and each other.
-Check out https://doi.org/10.1007/journal.org/ experience, and local partners intended to deepen relationships with God and each other.
-Check out hbu.edu/kaleodiscipleship">hbu.edu/kaleodiscipleship to learn more about service and mission opportunities at HBU.
+Check out https://hbu.edu/student-life/kaleo-discipleship-opportunities/ to learn more about service and mission opportunities at HBU.